Kitware/Remus/remus/Readme.md

 ## Using the Worker API ##

-Bugs:

-1. We aren't getting all the progress back from workers that we should be when using any server,worker, BasicClient combo

 Todo:

 1. Add a server test where we verify the throughput of the server